szhou12/rag-frontend-react/backend/README.md

     - tokenUrl: Frontend POST request sends to this address to generate a Bearer token.
     - Token types introduction: [Token types | Google Cloud](https://cloud.google.com/docs/authentication/token-types)

+## Review `React`
+1. What are key characteristics that differentiate a React hook `useAuth` from a utility function `isLoggedIn()`?
+    - Hooks can use other hooks AND utility functions.
+    - Utility functions can ONLY use other utility functions (no hooks allowed).
+    - Hooks must start with "use" prefix.
+    - Hooks can only be called inside React components or other hooks, not allowed in non-React contexts like `beforeLoad`

+2. Use localStorage to store user data is not a good practice. localStorage should only store access token.

 ## Helpful Links